AngelValentino/racing-spirit/README.md

     ) {
       prevBtnRef.current.style.display = 'none'; // Hide previous button
     }
-    // Scrolling to the right and reached the maximum width else if (
+    // Scrolling to the right, reached the maximum width and the user is on the last image else if (
       currentScrollLeft > lastScrollLeft &&
       /* If (currentScrollLeft === maxScrollLeft &&) check is added,